 - 1. Line pressure and temperature will not exceed the flow meter rating. - 2.
 The location meets the required minimum number of pipe diameters upstream and downstream of the sensor head as illustrated in Figure 2-1. - 3.
 Safe and convenient access with adequate overhead clearance for maintenance purposes. - 4.
-Verify that the cable entry into the instrument meets the specific standard required for hazardous area installations. - 5.
+Verify that the cable entry into the instrument meets the specific standard required for hazardous area installations.
+The cable entry device shall be of a certified flameproof type, suitable for the conditions of use and correctly installed.
+The degree of protection of at least IP66 to EN 60529 is only achieved if certified cable entries are used that are suitable for the application and correctly installed.
+Unused apertures shall be closed with suitable blanking elements. - 5.
 For remote installations, verify the supplied cable length is sufficient to connect the flow meter sensor to the remote electronics.